marnionrails/FactoryTracker.Solution/README.md

 * Click on the "Import Progress" tab at the top of the Data import window.
 * At the bottom of this tab click the button that reads <code>Start Import</code>.
 * Confirm the database has been imported and you can check it by clicking the "Schemas" tab on the navigator at the left side of the program.
 Right click in the white space and select "Refresh All"
-* Now using your IDE navigate into the FactoryTracker.Solution/Factory/ folder and use the command <code>dotnet run</code> to launch the program.
+* Now using your IDE navigate into FactoryTracker.Solution/Factory folder and use the command <code>dotnet run</code> to launch the program.
 * The site should be available at the server address you used in the <code>appsettings.json</code> folder.